50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Keep things clean and cool with rich colors and strong lines.
 Try black or charcoal walls and pair them with minimalist furniture such as a low-profile bed or sleek metal side tables.

 Add one or two standout pieces (like a sculptural lamp or abstract art).
-This look works especially well in smaller rooms where you want things to feel tidy and streamlined.
+This layout works best in smaller rooms if you’re trying to keep things tidy and visually calm.

 Try teal for a softer take on dark tones